 In 2012, the EPA issued a proposed consent agreement related to the releases that occurred at Sunoco Logistics' pump station/tank farm in Barbers Hill, Texas and pump station/tank farm located in Cromwell, Oklahoma in 2010 and 2011, respectively.
 These matters were referred to the U.S. Department of Justice ("DOJ") by the EPA.
 In November 2012, Sunoco Logistics received an initial assessment of \$1.4 million associated with these releases.
-Sunoco Logistics is in discussions with the EPA and the DOJ on this matter and hopes to resolve the issue during 2014.
+Sunoco Logistics is in discussions with the EPA and the DOJ on this matter and hopes to resolve the issue during 2015.
+The timing or outcome of this matter cannot be reasonably determined at this time; however, Sunoco Logistics does not expect there to be a material impact to its results of operations, cash flows or financial position.

 In September 2013, the Pennsylvania Department of Environmental Protection ("PADEP") issued a Notice of Violation and proposed penalties in excess of \$0.1 million based on alleged violations of various safety regulations relating to the November 2008 products release by Sunoco Pipeline L.P., a subsidiary of Sunoco Logistics, in Murrysville, Pennsylvania.
 Sunoco Logistics is currently in discussions with the PADEP.
 The timing or outcome of this matter cannot be reasonably determined at this time.
-However, we do not expect a material impact to the Partnership's results of operations, cash flows or financial position.
+However, Sunoco Logistics does not expect there to be a material impact to its results of operations, cash flows or financial position.